snappermorgan/snapgen2/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.8.23 =
+* Bug fix for Gravity Form integration.
+Sometimes field value was not captured where there are multiple fields of the same name but only one shown based on conditional field definition.

+= 2.8.22 =
+* Changed icon in admin panel
+* Dutch translation update

+= 2.8.21 =
+* Added icons to admin panel

+= 2.8.20 =
+* Additional XSS protection for admin panels

+= 2.8.19 =
+* Swedish translation update

+= 2.8.18 =
+* Better XSS protection for admin panels

+= 2.8.17 =
+* Bug fix in [cfdb-html] variable substitution when data for column is not present.

 = 2.8.16 =
 * Generating the [submit_time] tag for Contact Form 7 is now an option in the Options page and is off by default to avoid the post being flagged as spam